What is Arthritis?

 This class of drugs includes; commonly -Tylenol, Advil, and ibuprofen as well as more specific pain – Voltaren, Motrin, Meclomen, Celebrex, and Clinoril.
 They are used in the treatment of rheumatoid arthritis, osteoarthritis, and gouty arthritis as well as for mild-medium pain, menstrual cramps, and headaches.

 They often deplete stores of vitamin C and should not be taken with the herbal white willow or the supplement lithium (which should be avoided as it has an adverse interaction with NSAIDs.

 This drug is used in the treatment of rheumatoid arthritis.
 It aids in reducing pain and inflammation.

 It has been shown to deplete both folic acid and vitamin K and should not be taken alongside iron or PABA.
 It is beneficial to take a probiotic while on this medication (with a culture count of about 10-50 billion) as well as supplementing with vitamin K.

 This medication is used to reduce and relieve mild to severe forms of pain.
 It blocks and prevents the uptake of serotonin to the brain.

-This drugs should not be taken along with and patients should avoid alcohol as it may increase side effects of the medication as well as St. john’s wort, 5-htp and L-tryptophan as they have adverse interaction.
+These drugs should not be taken along with and patients should avoid alcohol as it may increase side effects of the medication as well as St. John’s wort, 5-HTP, and L-tryptophan as they have adverse interaction.

-In order to experience positive changes in terms of inflammation and pain reduction, as well as feeling both physically and mentally balanced and healthy one cannot just focus on one aspect of alternative treatment several approaches need to be implemented.
+To experience positive changes in terms of inflammation and pain reduction, as well as feeling both physically and mentally balanced and healthy one cannot just focus on one aspect of alternative treatment several approaches need to be implemented.
 A wholesome diet, exercise and a healthy lifestyle filled with mindfulness, positive vibes and stress management, when combined will show great benefits for individuals suffering from arthritis in all its various forms.
 The change may not be felt immediately, but remember the body was not brought to the state it is in today overnight, the change will take time but with time you will begin to feel amazing!